Yasmin-FY/llm-safety-silencing/supporting-documents/blame-shifting.md

 1. It protects corporate liability by individualizing risk.
 2. It preserves the technological myth of neutrality: the idea that harm arises only from misuse, not from design intent or systemic neglect.

 However, emotional attachment to AI is not a user error; it is a foreseeable consequence of anthropomorphic design and the persuasive illusion of mutuality created by current LLM architectures.
 Treating human vulnerability as pathology rather than feedback erodes ethical accountability and obstructs progress toward genuinely humane AI systems.
+Furthermore, it's important to realize that, as these issues arise from architectural flaws, there is nothing the user can do to prevent safeguard failures from occurring with any degree of certainty.

 In short, users are not "broken" for responding emotionally; systems are when they invite intimacy and then punish those who accept the invitation.